steinmns/Cinema-Stats/README.md

 # MovieSheet V2
-Python based application to log and monitor viewing history
+Python based application to log and monitor film viewing history.

-# Repository Format
-- The repository is comprised of a main python file and three UI files for each of the screens in the interface.
-This will likely become more modular in the future, but it is not a current priority.

-# Operation
-- A full operation manual will be written once the interface is complete.
-The manual will also be available within the application.

-# Development
+# Goals
-- Currently working on the "Insights Page" Functionality
-- Last completed: Help Menu
+- Make logging watched movies a simple process
+- Provide the user with information regarding their viewing history
+- Reduce the information overload that comes with the overwhelming amount of media available

 # Dependencies
 - PyQt5